MicrosoftDocs/memdocs/memdocs/intune/configuration/platform-sso-macos.md

 # Configure Platform SSO for macOS devices in Microsoft Intune

-> [!IMPORTANT]
-> This article is a final draft and ready for PM review.
-It will go live when Platform SSO goes live. **Delete this note before publishing**.

-On your macOS devices, you can configure Platform SSO to enable single sign-on (SSO) using passwordless authentication, Microsoft Entra user accounts or smart cards.
+On your macOS devices, you can configure Platform SSO to enable single sign-on (SSO) using passwordless authentication, Microsoft Entra user accounts, or smart cards.
 Platform SSO is an enhancement to the [Microsoft Enterprise SSO plug-in](/entra/identity-platform/apple-sso-plugin) and the [SSO app extension](use-enterprise-sso-plug-in-macos-with-intune.md).
-Platform SSO can sign users into their managed Mac using their Microsoft Entra user account and Touch ID.
+Platform SSO can sign users into their managed Mac devices using their Microsoft Entra user account and Touch ID.

 This article applies to: